Journalists in Residence Program Frequently Asked Questions

-Yes, you can write for the blog, but you are not required to.
+Yes, you can write for the digital publication, but you are not required to.

 Yes.
 One of the goals of the program is to bring together journalists from around the world, so we encourage participants to work as a cohort and collaborate.

 Participants receive certificates of attendance.
 Your host institution will decide whether the program can be recognized as continuing education.
 However, completion of the program does not confer a university or MBA degree.

 We encourage you to share your experiences in the program.
 However, you are prohibited from claiming to have earned an MBA or university degree as a result of having participated in this program.
 We recommend you cite it as “The University of Chicago Booth School of Business - Stigler Center, Journalists in Residence Program (Program Year).”

 I am a recent or soon-to-be graduate with a degree in journalism, and most of my experience is from internships.
 Does that qualify me for the program?